What happens if the world changes today and you must find new ways to offer your professional services?

-COVID-19 and the associated measures opened an unprecedented scenario for the development of the use of new digital technologies in the provision of neuropsychological services.
-Indeed, although new digital technologies were widely used before COVID-19 (Dores et al., 2016; Simons et al., 2016), the provision of distance neuropsychological services was still limited before the onset of the pandemic (Marra et al., 2020).
+COVID-19 and the associated measures opened an unprecedented scenario for the development of the use of new digital technologies in the delivery of neuropsychological services.
+In fact, although new digital technologies were widely used before COVID-19 (Dores et al., 2016; Simons et al., 2016), the provision of remote neuropsychological services was still limited before the start of the pandemic (Marra et al., 2020).

-However, this unexpected change brought significant challenges for both professionals and individuals in rehabilitation.
+However, this unexpected change brought major challenges for both professionals and people in rehabilitation.

 The professionals’ perspective

-In the case of mental health professionals, these challenges had already been explored, with the lack of necessary training and limited financial and technological resources being the most reported (Mendes-Santos et al., 2020).
+In the case of mental health professionals, these challenges had already been explored and the lack of necessary training and the limited financial and technological resources were the most reported (Mendes-Santos et al., 2020).

-The same did not happen for patients with neurological disorders, who had to cope with an unexpected shift from in-person rehabilitation to distance neuropsychological rehabilitation.
+This was not the case for patients with neurological disorders, who had to experience an unexpected shift from in-person rehabilitation to remote neuropsychological rehabilitation.

-A Portuguese rehabilitation center used NeuronUP2GO (NeuronUP home sessions) to continue providing cognitive rehabilitation during the first COVID-19 lockdown in Portugal.
+A Portuguese rehabilitation center used NeuronUP2GO (NeuronUP home sessions) to continue providing cognitive rehabilitation during the first period of COVID-19 lockdown in Portugal.

-Study on the process of distance neuropsychological rehabilitation
+Study on the process of remote neuropsychological rehabilitation

-Professionals from the University of Porto, the Polytechnic Institute of Porto, and the Catholic University of Portugal conducted a study to explore the perspectives of patients who were in a rehabilitation program before COVID-19.
+Professionals from the University of Porto, the Porto Polytechnic Institute and the Catholic University of Portugal conducted a study to explore the perspective of patients who were in a rehabilitation program before COVID-19.

 Objectives

-The main objective of this study was to explore the perceptions that patients with neurological disorders have about online distance neuropsychological rehabilitation, specifically during the COVID-19 pandemic.
+The primary objective of this study was to explore the perceptions that patients with neurological disorders have about remote online neuropsychological rehabilitation, specifically during the COVID-19 pandemic.

-Specifically, we aimed to explore the advantages and disadvantages that patients identify in using NeuronUP2GO, and their suggestions for improving the rehabilitation process and platform, also considering their previous knowledge of other rehabilitation platforms.
+Specifically, we aimed to explore the advantages and disadvantages that patients identify in the use of NeuronUP2GO, and their suggestions to improve the rehabilitation process and the platform, also considering their prior knowledge of other rehabilitation platforms.

-The broader purpose of this study was to inform on the perspectives and suggestions of patients with neurological disorders regarding distance neuropsychological rehabilitation, so that the integration of these perspectives can enhance the services provided.
+The broader purpose of this study was to inform about the perspectives and suggestions of patients with neurological disorders regarding remote neuropsychological rehabilitation, so that the integration of those perspectives could improve the services provided.

 Methods

-The study on the process of distance neuropsychological rehabilitation was approved by the ethics committee of the School of Health of the Polytechnic Institute of Porto (Approval Number: CE0015A).
+The study on the process of remote neuropsychological rehabilitation was approved by the Ethics Committee of the School of Health of the Porto Polytechnic Institute (Approval number: CE0015A).

-16 patients with acquired neurological conditions attending an online neuropsychological rehabilitation program at a Portuguese rehabilitation center filled out an online questionnaire during the mandatory lockdown.
+16 patients with acquired neurological conditions who were attending an online neuropsychological rehabilitation program at a Portuguese rehabilitation center completed an online questionnaire during the mandatory lockdown.

 The mean age was 44.63 years (SD = 12.19; Min = 18; Max = 63), and all participants had at least four years of formal education (M = 11.38; SD = 4.23; Min = 4; Max = 17).

-Regarding the clinical conditions of the patients, stroke (n = 4) and brain tumors (n = 4) were the most frequent pathologies.
-Other clinical conditions included traumatic brain injury (n = 1), multiple sclerosis (n = 1), fibromyalgia (n = 1), meningitis (n = 1), herpes simplex meningoencephalitis (n = 1), cerebral arteriovenous malformation (n = 1), and paramyloidosis (n = 1).
+Regarding patients’ clinical conditions, stroke (n = 4) and brain tumors (n = 4) were the most frequent pathologies.
+Other clinical conditions were traumatic brain injury (n = 1), multiple sclerosis (n = 1), fibromyalgia (n = 1), meningitis (n = 1), herpetic meningoencephalitis (n = 1), cerebral arteriovenous malformation (n = 1) and paramyloidosis (n = 1).
 One patient did not specify their diagnosis.

-An online questionnaire specifically for this study was developed, and a pilot test was conducted to assess its level of understanding, with good results.
-The instrument consisted of 24 questions about the demographic and clinical characteristics of the participants (e.g., age, clinical diagnosis), the features of the online platform used (e.g., visual appearance, motivational aspect of tasks) and information related to the neurorehabilitation process.
+An online questionnaire was developed specifically for this study and a pilot test was conducted to evaluate its level of comprehension, with good results.
+The instrument consisted of 24 questions about participants’ demographic and clinical characteristics (for example, age, clinical diagnosis), characteristics of the online platform used (for example, visual appearance, motivational nature of the tasks), and information related to the neurorehabilitation process.

 Study results

-The main results of this study showed that participants were satisfied with this process, once they considered the number and duration of rehabilitation sessions appropriate and the outcomes of this process similar to in-person sessions.
+The main results of this study showed that participants were satisfied with this process, as they considered the number and duration of the rehabilitation sessions appropriate and the outcomes of this process similar to those of in-person treatment.

-The reported experience was quite positive, with most participants stating they had no difficulty using the platform independently.
-They rated its navigation system as quite intuitive and found the visual aspect very appealing, with tasks being highly motivational.
+The reported experience was quite positive, with the majority of participants stating that they had no difficulty using the platform independently.
+They rated its navigation system as quite intuitive, considering the visual appearance very attractive and the tasks highly motivating.

-Furthermore, the relationship with the mental health professional was not affected by the physical distance imposed by mitigation measures.
+In addition, the relationship with the mental health professional was not affected by the physical distance imposed by the mitigation measures.

 Advantages and disadvantages

-The advantages of using this platform during the COVID-19 lockdown were mentioned, with the most common being the ability to maintain rehabilitation sessions during the pandemic.
-Geographic and time flexibility and platform usability were also mentioned.
+The advantages of using this platform during the COVID-19 lockdown were mentioned, the most frequently cited being the possibility of maintaining rehabilitation sessions during the pandemic.
+Geographic and scheduling flexibility and the platform’s usability were also mentioned.

 The main disadvantage mentioned was the lack of synchronous contact with the neuropsychologist.